F5Networks/f5-azure-arm-templates/experimental/standalone/2nic_limited/readme.md

 Note that while the Management Port shown in the following example is **443**, you can alternatively use **8443** in your configuration.

 ![2 NIC configuration example](images/azure-2nic-sm.png)

+## Documentation

+The ***BIG-IP Virtual Edition and Microsoft Azure: Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0/4.html) decribes how to create the configuration manually without using the ARM template.

 ## Deploying Custom Configuration to an Azure Virtual Machine